 *Please be on time.
 For the respect of the artists and other patrons, latecomers will only be seated at an appropriate break in the performance.

 Saxophonist Joshua Redman is the kind of musical explorer who strikes an elegant balance between pragmatism and possibility.
-Adept at writing lyrically and rhythmically, Redman and his bandmates are also seasoned improvisers, resulting in a Jazz show that flirts between the familiar and the sensational.
+Adept at writing both lyrically and rhythmically, Redman and his bandmates are also seasoned improvisers, resulting in a jazz show the flirts between the familiar and the sensational.
 Critics and fans have been blown away by his passionate live performances, dubbing Redman as one of the most charismatic artists of our time.

 "Mr. Redman is a supremely affable and flowing improviser, at times a borderline brilliant one, working in a glow of clarity." - The New York Times

 Part of TD Jazz presented by Arts Commons.

 For more information, please call our box office at 403-294-9494

 The Jack Singer Concert Hall in Arts Commons is described as one of the most beautiful and acoustically acclaimed venues in North America.
 Home of Calgary Philharmonic Orchestra, BD&P World Music, and TD Jazz, audiences are treated to some of the world's finest musical events.
 The hall also welcomes a spectrum of events each season from TED talks and National Geographic speakers, to wedding dinners on the stage and rock stars on tour.

 Ideal for: Weddings, performances, meetings, graduation ceremonies, and corporate events

 Capacity: 1797 – Theatre-style seating 150 – Formal dinner seating 200 – Cocktail reception

 Lighting & A/V: Fully customizable lighting and A/V options